lieszkol/november-gallery/README.md

 **Example 5: Override the component partial**

 It is easy to override the default partial by following the [OctoberCMS documentation](https://octobercms.com/docs/cms/components#overriding-partials).
-All you have to do is create folder in your  with the same name as the alias of your gallery
+All you have to do is go to your "Pacreate folder in your with the same name as the alias of your gallery

 </details>